LearnersGuild/partners/Guiding Principles/Work In Progress Sections.md

 * experiment, don't argue
 * strong opinions held lightly
 * love is important. use the word. express it. allow it. serve it. it belongs at work. it belongs in our learning communities. it's appropriate.
+* don't be afraid to sound ridiculous. or feal that fear but do it anyway.